Penetration Testing

 Port Specific Services

-When we deal with the services, the most common way to recognize and differentiate between services is based on the port numbers.
-As there are default ports for various services that can however be changed but if not we can use the -p option to make a list of all the hosts that have a certain service running on the port.
-It is not limited to a single port, we can use multiple ports and even a range of ports as well.
+When we deal with the services, the most common way to recognize and differentiate between them is based on the port numbers.
+There are default ports for various services, although they can be changed.
+Nevertheless, if they are not, we can use the -p option to make a list of all the hosts that have a certain service running on a particular port.
+Additionally, it is not limited to a single port; you can specify multiple ports or even a range of ports as well.

 services -p 80